 The Square Kilometre Array (SKA) project is an international effort to build the world's largest radio telescope.
 The SKA is not a single telescope, but a collection of telescopes, called an array, to be spread over long distances.
 It will be constructed in Australia and South Africa with a later expansion in both countries and into other African countries.

 The design has been led by the SKA Organisation based near Manchester, UK and supported by more than 1,000 engineers and scientists in 20 countries.
 The SKA Organisation is transitioning to the SKA Observatory, an intergovernmental organisation established by treaty, to undertake the construction and operation of the telescope.

 The SKA will conduct transformational science and help to address fundamental gaps in our understanding of the Universe including the formation and evolution of galaxies, fundamental physics in extreme environments and the origins of life in the universe.

 Picture: The initial signatories of the SKA Observatory Convention.
-From left to right: UK Ambassdor to Italy Jill Morris, China's Vice Minister of Science and Technology Jianguo Zhang, Portugal's Minister for Science, Technology and Higher Education Manuel Heitor, Italian Minister of Education, Universities and Research Marco Bussetti, South Africa's Minister of Science and Technology Mmamoloko Kubayi-Ngubane, the Netherlands Deputy Director of the Department for Science and Research Policy at the Ministry of Education, Culture and Science Oscar Delnooz, and Australia's Ambassdor to Italy Greg French (Credit: SKA Organisation)
+From left to right: UK Ambassador to Italy Jill Morris, China's Vice Minister of Science and Technology Jianguo Zhang, Portugal's Minister for Science, Technology and Higher Education Manuel Heitor, Italian Minister of Education, Universities and Research Marco Bussetti, South Africa's Minister of Science and Technology Mmamoloko Kubayi-Ngubane, the Netherlands Deputy Director of the Department for Science and Research Policy at the Ministry of Education, Culture and Science Oscar Delnooz, and Australia's Ambassador to Italy Greg French (Credit: SKA Organisation)